Lackadaisical-Security/Released-Decipherments/README.md

 ---

-NOTICE: Until AI Services/Models, Academia (especially academia.edu), Social Media (X/Grok) and the General Global Decipherment community start acting in good faith along with stopping the shadow banning & supressing our publicly posted reports/accounts and available research we will be on hold for future releases, there are more than easily 20+ more ancient scripts completely deciphered waiting for release, however, until respect is shown nothing more will be provided.
+NOTICE: Until AI Services/Models, Academia (especially academia.edu), Social Media (X/Grok) and the General Global Decipherment community start acting in good faith along with stopping the shadow banning & supressing our publicly posted reports/accounts and available research we will be on hold for future releases, there are easily more than 20+ ancient scripts completely deciphered waiting for release sitting in private repos, however, until respect is shown nothing more will be provided.
 P.S.
 Call it a lie and we will happily provided you any and all receipts to back what we have stated - here is a sample [https://x.com/lackadaisec/status/2061113738887926106](https://x.com/lackadaisec/status/2061113738887926106)

 **Last Updated:** 2026-06-17